elenamene/the-api-awakens/README.md

-# the-api-awakens
+# The Api Awakens

-## iOS Techdegree Project 5
+## iOS Techdegree Project 6

-Using what you learned about APIs, Networking, Concurrency, and JSON you will get information about all types of Star Wars entities from the Star Wars API: https://swapi.co/
+The API Awakens is an app that gets information about all types of Star Wars entities from the Star Wars API: https://swapi.co/.

 Regardless of which view a user is on, there is a bar across the top showing the largest and smallest member of the group.

-In addition, because all measurements are given in metric units (meters), you will need to create a feature that convert the units to British units (inches), at a tap of a button.
-For starships and vehicles, students will need to create a button that can convert “Galactic Credits” to US Dollars, based on a exchange rate provided by the user in a text field.
+In addition, because all measurements are given in metric units (meters), the app has a feature that converts the units to British units (inches), at a tap of a button.
+For starships and vehicles, it converts “Galactic Credits” to US Dollars, based on a exchange rate provided by the user in a text field.

+Use of:
+* UITableViews
+* Asynchronous API call and Error handling
+* Autolayout
+* Data Modelling
+* Generics

 <img src="https://github.com/elenamene/the-api-awakens/blob/master/appImages/starWarsApp02%402x.png">
 <img src="https://github.com/elenamene/the-api-awakens/blob/master/appImages/starWarsApp01%402x.png">